MDVAurelien/FileIndex/README.md

 - Subsequent updates: Only scans and updates modified files
 - Search: Near-instantaneous for most queries

-## Important
+## Important (for large filesystems)
-Important for large filesystems: When indexing very large directory trees (millions of files), the SQLite database can grow significantly in size.
+When indexing very large directory trees (millions of files), the SQLite database can grow significantly in size.
 Make sure to place the database file (db_path in config.json) on a filesystem with sufficient free space.
 For reference, indexing 1 million files typically requires approximately 100-200 MB of database storage.

 ## Error Handling
 ### The program handles common errors gracefully: